dushansachinda/inter-prceosss-communication/README.md

    $ docker ps
 ```

-Now let's see how we can deploy the `bookstore_service` we developed above on docker.
+Now let's see how we can deploy the `trip-management` we developed above on docker.
 We need to import  `ballerinax/docker` and use the annotation `@docker:Config` as shown below to enable docker image generation during the build time.

 ##### trip-management.bal
 ```ballerina